prody/ProDy/doc/tutorial/basics.rst

   @> PDBParser: 2962 atoms and 1 coordinate sets were parsed in 0.08s.

 This behavior is useful in interactive sessions, but may be problematic for automated tasks as the messages are printed to stderr.
-The level of verbosity can be adjusted using :func:`.setVerbosity` function, and ``setVerbosity(None)`` will stop all information messages.
+The level of verbosity can be controlled using :func:`.confProDy` function, and calling it as ``confProDy(verbosity='none')`` will stop all information messages permanently.

 |questions|